† Populations may not be currently present.

 Impact of Introduction:

-A) Realized: This species has been caught in very large numbers by fishermen in Sandusky Bay, Lake Erie; in fact, two tons have sometimes been caught in one seine haul (Wolfert and Hiltunen 1968).
-Fishermen in this region often consider it a nuisance (Wolfert and Hiltunen 1968).
+This species reaches very high densities, and is considered a nuisance to fisherman; it has been caught in very large numbers by fishermen in Sandusky Bay, Lake Erie, in fact, two tons have sometimes been caught in one seine haul (Wolfert and Hiltunen 1968).

-B) Potential: In the Boston area, the Japanese mystery snail has been found to be a regular host to the common native parasite Aspidogaster conchicola, which is a first time record in North America for a gastropod acting as host to this species (Michelson 1970).
-Negative interactions with native gastropods are also possible.
+In the U.S., the Japanese mystery snail has been found to be a regular host to the common native parasite Aspidogaster conchicola, which is a first-time record in North America for a gastropod acting as host to this species (Michelson 1970).

 References: (click for full references)